jack-morgan/Personal-Website/_posts/2017-6-6-Football-Wikipedia-Parser.md

 ```
 #### Automating the input to the program

 It is not very efficient to manually have to type in each players name to extract information.
-Therefore, in order to automate this process, a list of footballers names (csv file) can be passed into the program.
+Therefore, in order to automate this process, a list of footballers names (csv file) can be passed into the program:

 ```python
 with open('footballers.csv', 'rt') as f: